What’s Your Long Term Goal for Business? 3 Paths to Help You Decide

 2. The (Solopreneur) Lifestyle Business

-Some business owners come to Ellevated Outcomes, thinking they want to grow beyond themselves (build a team); but once we work with them for a couple years and get things running optimally, they realize: “This is pretty good… maybe I don’t want to grow beyond myself.”
+Some business owners come to Ellevated Outcomes, thinking they want to build a team.
+Then once we work with them for a couple years and get things running optimally, they realize: “This is pretty good… maybe I don’t want to grow beyond myself.”

 It may be for you, if you…

-- Are focused on maximizing short-term personal income, rather than long-term wealth (there are other ways to create wealth with your income, but it won’t be directly through the business).
+- Are focused on maximizing short-term personal income, rather than long-term wealth.
+There are other ways to create wealth, but it won’t be directly from the business.

 Key Challenges